Under the Health and Safety at Work (Jersey) Law, 1989 powers are given to appointed inspectors to issue both Improvement and Prohibition Notices.

 An improvement notice is automatically suspended pending an appeal hearing.

-You can appeal to the Secretary for a prohibition notice to be suspended by the Tribunal until the full hearing, if they feel it is appropriate.
-This appeal should be in writing to the secretary, stating your reasons.
+You can appeal to the Registrar for a prohibition notice to be suspended by the Tribunal until the full hearing, if they feel it is appropriate.
+This appeal should be in writing to the Registrar, stating your reasons.
 This request is essential if you want to claim compensation for financial losses resulting from a Prohibition Notice, if the Tribunal decision is in your favour.

 Your appeal will be registered and a hearing will be organised as soon as possible.
 Written representations must be sent seven days before the hearing, to the Tribunal and the other party.